piercetaylor/piercetaylor/README.md

 two: predicting how plant transcription factors recognize DNA, then building the pipelines that test those predictions at the bench.

-My thesis is a structure-guided mutagenesis of ILR3, a bHLH transcription factor that regulates iron homeostasis in *Arabidopsis*.
-Dimer–DNA models from AlphaFold3 and Chai-1 nominate contact residues, FoldX and HADDOCK score substitutions at those positions, and molecular dynamics checks whether the complexes hold.
-DAP-seq, EMSA and MST measure what the substitutions did to binding.

 I designed and teach PLNT_SCI 7001, a graduate NGS bioinformatics course that runs from read QC through differential expression, peak calling and single-cell analysis on the university's Slurm